In today’s fast-paced world, remote patient monitoring (RPM) has emerged as a game-changing solution for healthcare providers and patients.

 When this service is provided, the RPM devices will record the patient’s vital signs daily or transmit programmed alerts to the healthcare provider.

 CPT Code 99457 describes management services that involve direct communication between healthcare professionals and their patients or caregivers.
-This communication can take place over audio or video call.
+This includes interactive communication (e.g., phone, video, or secure messaging) with the patient or caregiver.

 The healthcare professional will spend the initial 20 minutes of the call communicating with the patient or caregiver, and this time will be tracked and monitored.